 There is no better time of the year than Thanksgiving to sit and reflect about what I’m thankful for as an educator.
 Among all the ups and downs of teaching, there really is no other profession that stands close to what teachers can do.
-It’s a great time to show thankfulness for all the great things in the life of an everyday teacher!
+It’s a great time to show thankfulness and gratitude for all the great things in the life of an everyday teacher!
 Some are silly but all are reasons that make a teacher smile.
 Let’s reflect on what teachers are really thankful for:

 - Other great educators.
 I cannot say enough about all of my amazing colleagues.
 Special education teachers, regular education teachers, administrators, school psychologists, social workers, and school counselors.
 By ourselves, we are just part of the equation – but together we make an amazing team that can battle any problem or concern that arises.
 I absolutely love going to a colleague for advice and support when something difficult comes up.
 Schools are a wealth of information all around, and I’m definitely thankful for that.